 In addition to the above, in 2013 the Tasmanian Government transferred a significant amount of funding to the Ponting Foundation from an existing charity called the Jim Bacon Foundation (explained in more detail elsewhere on this website).
 Funds from that transfer are held in trust by the Ponting Foundation to be used on Tasmania-specific health projects for a long term period, which the board of the Ponting Foundation has determined should be at least 10 years.

-Since its inception in 2008 the Ponting Foundation has distributed to charities:
+Since its inception in 2008 the Ponting Foundation has distributed almost $3,000,000 to charities

 Compliance and Legal

 The Ponting Foundation was established in 2008 as a public ancillary fund covered by Item 2 of the table in section 30-15 of the Income Tax Assessment Act 1997 (“the Tax Act”), to provide assistance to a cross-section of worthy charitable entities and causes throughout Australia which fall within the Foundation’s charter and qualify for income tax deductibility for gifts under item 1 of the table in Section 30-15 of the Tax Act.

 In addition, eligible recipients of grants by the Ponting Foundation must be deemed ‘charitable at law’ and be endorsed as deductible gift recipients under the provisions of subdivision 30-BA of the Tax Act.